LDuguma/treestimator/README.md

 **Lalisa Duguma, PhD**
 Global Evergreening Alliance (GEA)

-This project was developed to provide a practical tool for environmental and forestry professionals to better plan and manage their tree-based restoration initiatives.
+This tool was developed to provide a practical tool for environmental and forestry professionals to better plan and manage their tree-based restoration initiatives.

 ## 📜 License